-Documentation will also vary depending on your funding option, but at minimum you will need a government-issued ID such as a driver’s license or passport.
+Documentation will also vary, but at a minimum you’ll need to provide your government-issued ID like a driver’s license or passport.

 HSBC is a seasoned lender that offers neatly packaged products.
-If you’re looking to use any of its loan products, it pays to be a member: If you’re an Advantage or Premier member, you’ll typically get the best rates and terms.
+And it pays to be a member: If you’re an Advantage or Premier client, you’ll typically get the best rates and terms.